l2beat/earl/.changeset/thirty-cats-rush.md

 ---
-'earljs': minor
+'earl': minor
 ---

 Replace jest-snapshots with a custom implementation.

 Previously in order to use snapshots a test runner integration was needed.
-In mocha this was done by adding `-r earljs/mocha` to the command line and in uvu `-r earljs/uvu`.
+In mocha this was done by adding `-r earl/mocha` to the command line and in uvu `-r earl/uvu`.
 The jest snapshot code was also complex, had a lot of dependencies and was hard to maintain.

 This commit removes the jest snapshot code and replaces it with a custom